Fresh Spring Rolls

 - 1 cup shredded purple cabbage

-- 1 small red bell pepper seeds and ribs removed, cut into long matchsticks
+- 1 small red bell pepper, seeds and ribs removed, cut into long matchsticks

-- 1 medium avocado , peeled, halved, and thinly sliced
+- 1 medium avocado, peeled, halved, and thinly sliced

-- Kosher salt and freshly ground black pepper , to taste
+- kosher salt and freshly ground black pepper, to taste

-- Sweet chili sauce , for dipping
+- sweet chili sauce, for dipping

-- Peanut Sauce , for dipping
+- peanut sauce, for dipping

 Peanut Sauce (optional)

-- 1/4 cup creamy peanut butter
+- ยผ cup creamy peanut butter

-- 4 teaspoons low-sodium soy sauce
+- 4 tsp low-sodium soy sauce

-- 1 tablespoon freshly squeezed lime juice
+- 1 tbsp freshly squeezed lime juice

-- 2 teaspoons brown sugar
+- 2 tsp brown sugar

-- 1 teaspoon freshly grated ginger
+- 1 tsp freshly grated ginger

 Instructions

 - Fill a pie plate or large shallow bowl with cool water.
 Working one at a time, immerse rice paper in the water for 10-15 seconds, gently shake off any excess liquid and transfer to a damp dish towel or damp cutting board.
 (The rice paper may still seem stiff, however, it will become pliable as you build each roll.
-Don’t soak longer than 15 seconds because it will be harder to work with.)
+Donโt soak longer than 15 seconds because it will be harder to work with.)

 - Lay one piece of lettuce over the bottom third of the rice paper.
 On top of the lettuce, place basil, mint, and cilantro.
 Top with carrots, cabbage, bell pepper, cucumber, and avocado; season with salt and pepper, to taste.